 Each panel of program memory contains write latches that hold 32 instructions of programming data.
 Prior to the actual programming operation, the write data must be loaded into the panel write latches.
-The data to be programmed into the panel is loaded in sequential order into the write latches; instruction 0, instruction 1, etc. The addresses loaded must always be from a 32 address boundary.
+The data to be programmed into the panel is loaded in sequential order into the write latches; instruction 0, instruction 1, etc. The addresses loaded must always be from an even group of 32 boundary.